-This Policy was initially approved by the Board of Directors on 14 December 2010 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 20 June 2023.

 CORPORATE TAX POLICY

 The Board of Directors of IBERDROLA, S.A. (the "Company") has the power to design, assess and continuously revise the Governance and Sustainability System, and specifically to approve and update the corporate policies, which contain the guidelines governing the conduct of the Company and of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law (the "Group").
 The Board of Directors is also responsible for formulating the tax strategy and approving investments and transactions that are particularly important from a tax standpoint because of the high amount or special characteristics thereof.